 I am very often asked about Viking ruins and have written this travel-blog as a reference to show to people, who are interested in the Vikings and Viking ruins.
 Most of our Viking stuff is still hidden in the ground, but we have discovered many ruins and pagan graves around Iceland.
 I must reiterate though that this is a travel-blog and by no means a professional article ;)

 Opening photo: Eiríksstaðir in West-Iceland

 Not knowing about the harsh, long winters of Iceland Hrafna-Flóki and his men did not know that they had to collect hey as fodder for the livestock, which they had brought with them.
-The livestock, not having anything to eat, died as a result.
+The livestock, not having much to eat, died as a result.

-Hrafna-Flóki thus left Iceland - but before he left, he gave Iceland its name -he climbed up on a mountain close by and looked north - what he saw was a bay filled with drift-ice.
+Hrafna-Flóki thus left Iceland - but before he left, he gave Iceland its name.
+He climbed up on a mountain close by and looked north - what he saw was a bay filled with drift-ice.
 So this is how Iceland got its name :)